Is dark mode better or worse for your eyes?

 Is dark mode better for your eyes?

 While dark mode has a lot of benefits, it may not be better for your eyes.
 Using dark mode is helpful in that it’s easier on the eyes than a stark, bright white screen.
-However, using a dark screen requires our pupils to dilate more to take in information.
+However, using a dark screen requires your pupils to dilate which can make it harder to focus on the screen.

-Why is dilating bad?
-When the pupils dilate, the sharpness of your vision is lessened.
-When pupils constrict in heavy light exposure, vision sharpens.
-For this reason, it may be more difficult for some people to clearly see detail in dark mode.
+Why does eye dilation make it harder to see?
+When your pupils dilate, your vision becomes less clear.
+When your pupils constrict under bright light, your vision sharpens.
+Just like a camera, a smaller aperture provides greater depth of focus.
+For this reason, it may be more difficult for some people to clearly see screen details in dark mode.

 In other words, white letters can appear to bleed into a black background, making it more difficult to read, especially if the print is fine.